💼 Career Guide

 Translate Your MOS

 Human resources is one of the most natural career transitions for veterans who worked in personnel administration, recruiting, training, or any leadership role that involved managing people.
 The military S1 section, recruiting command, drill sergeant assignments, and training detachments are all direct civilian HR equivalents.
 You have managed personnel records, processed actions affecting hundreds of soldiers, recruited and assessed talent, designed and delivered training programs, and handled sensitive personnel issues β these are the core functions of any HR department.
-The BLS projects 6% growth for HR manager roles through 2032, and experienced HR directors in major companies earn $130,000-$200,000+.
+According to the Bureau of Labor Statistics, the median pay for HR specialists is $67,650 per year, with HR managers earning a median of $136,350.
+The BLS projects 6% growth for HR specialist roles through 2032.

 Why Veterans Excel in Human Resources